ariffero/RCTutils/CCDB/README.md

 ```
 ### 3. Error Handling
 - Unexpected Flags:

-Detected unexpected flags are treated as "Bad" and logged in a file named unexpected_flags_YYYYMMDD_HHMMSS.log.
+detected unexpected flags are treated as "Bad" and logged in a file named unexpected_flags_YYYYMMDD_HHMMSS.log.